pmq20/node-packer/node/doc/api/util.md

 -->

 * `original` {Function}
+* Returns: {Function}

-Takes a function following the common Node.js callback style, i.e. taking a `(err, value) => ...` callback as the last argument, and returns a version that returns promises.
+Takes a function following the common error-first callback style, i.e. taking a `(err, value) => ...` callback as the last argument, and returns a version that returns promises.

 For example: